 Less than three months into a three-year contract with PAWS, the

 shelter relinquished its license following an alarming number of animal deaths and squalid conditions and untimely treatment of injuries, among other allegations.

-Pueblo City Council voted 5-1 Monday in favor of a long-term deal with HSPPR.
-County commissioners voted in kind Tuesday.
+Pueblo City Council voted 5-1 in late June in favor of a long-term deal with HSPPR.
+County commissioners voted in kind soon after.